Hidde-Heijnen/mlmi-vault/000 - Introduction/004 - Preliminary Reading.md

 | Natural Language Processing with Python           | [http://www.nltk.org/book/](http://www.nltk.org/book/), [http://www.nltk.org/](http://www.nltk.org/)                                                           |

 ## General Reading
 These don't seem very important to read for the theoretical aspect of the course.
-I would skip them unless you like to read anyways, they seem like good stories with decent reviews.
-It might give more importance to the theory you will be learning during the course.
+Maybe to understand the philosophy of the course.
+I would skip them unless you like to read normally, they seem like good stories with decent reviews.
+It might give more weight to the theory you will be learning during the course.

 | Title                                                                                                                                                            | Author                         | Epub                        | Summary                        |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------ | --------------------------- | ------------------------------ |